stevearc/oil.nvim/README.md

   skip_confirm_for_simple_edits = false,
   -- Keymaps in oil buffer.
 Can be any value that `vim.keymap.set` accepts OR a table of keymap -- options with a `callback` (e.g. { callback = function() ... end, desc = "", nowait = true })
-  -- Additionally, if it is a string that matches "action.<name>", -- it will use the mapping at require("oil.action").<name>
+  -- Additionally, if it is a string that matches "actions.<name>", -- it will use the mapping at require("oil.actions").<name>
-  -- Set to `false` to remove a keymap keymaps = {
+  -- Set to `false` to remove a keymap
+  -- See :help oil-actions for a list of all available actions keymaps = {
     ["g?"] = "actions.show_help",
     ["<CR>"] = "actions.select",